 Since NTFS stores UTC time, it works correctly.

-Since FAT stores local DST-adjusted time time and it does not convert it correctly, it shows wrong time.
+Since FAT stores local DST-adjusted time and it does not convert it correctly, it shows the wrong time.

 GoodSync always shows correct file modification time, even on FAT volumes.